 a student at the University of York and Chairman of the University Conservative Association, was invited to produce a number of half-hour political programmes for Radio 270.
 Right-wing Tory MP Patrick Wall took part in

 one show during which he spoke in favour of recognising the illegal Smith regime in Rhodesia (now Zimbabwe).
-Government MPs were incensed but Mr Proudfoot defended his actions by saying that Labour representatives had
+Government MPs were incensed but Mr Proudfoot defended his actions by saying that representatives of other political

-been offered equal time, but had turned it down.
-The political broadcasts continued.
+parties had been offered equal time, but had turned it down.
+The broadcasts continued.
 Harvey Proctor later became an MP himself, representing Basildon from 1979 to 1983 and Billericay from 1983 to 1987, before a sex

 scandal ended his Parliamentary career.